MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-updates.md

 > * We recommend you to test the functionality of  apps, tabs, messaging extensions, bots, and link unfurling on Windows and Mac clients and GCC and GCC-High environments after switching from the Classic Teams client to the new Teams client.
 > * [Adaptive Card tabs](../tabs/how-to/build-adaptive-card-tabs.md) aren't supported in the new Teams client.
 If your app is using Adaptive Card tabs, we recommend you rebuild the tab as a web-based tab.
 For more information, see [build tabs for Teams](../tabs/what-are-tabs.md).

-The following are the Teams features that aren't supported:
+The following Teams features aren't currenly supported (will be available soon) in the new Teams client:

 * [External authentication](../tabs/how-to/authentication/auth-oauth-provider.md) isn't supported in the new Teams client.
 We recommend you use the [authentication using third-party OAuth provider](../tabs/how-to/authentication/auth-flow-tab.md) or use the app in the Classic Teams client.